SanaChouikhi/SanaChouikhi/README.md

 ## Hello 👋

-I’m **Sana Chouikhi**, a Computer Engineer graduated from ISSAT Sousse with a passion for web and mobile development. 🎓
+I’m **Sana Chouikhi**, a Software  Engineer graduated from ISSAT Sousse with a passion for web and mobile development. 🎓

 - 👯 I’m interested in collaborating on innovative software development projects.
 - 💬 Feel free to reach out to discuss technology, share project ideas, or ask questions.